Let’s say you want to draw or paint. Where do you start?

 Where do you find the images that you want to collect?
 Are they on postcards?
 Posters?
 Books?
 Are the images you gravitate towards, complex, realistic, simple.
 Are they made of expressive line work or are they precise in their shading and proportion?

-Here are some of the classes that have made a big difference on my drawing skills:
+Here are some other classes that have made a big difference on my drawing skills:

 - Level Up your Portrait Drawings: Practical Approaches to Advanced Concepts!
 (Skillshare)

 Personally, I find it helpful to start drawing realistically before trying to stylize.
 This is how you learn the correct proportions, how to apply values and how to make a drawing pop.
-I’d seen a video by Chris Hong on YouTube and I was intrigued by her technique, which is a bit like boxing.
-Even before her class, I tried to imitate how she drew and my portraits immediately started to improve.
+I’d seen a video by Chris Hong on YouTube and I was intrigued by her technique, which is a bit like boxing-in, where you draw straight lines all around and then you start to refine.
+Even before taking her class, I tried to imitate how she drew and my portraits immediately started to improve.
 I had tried the Andrew Loomis method, the head divisions, measuring, grid, everything and all my drawings seemed stiff.
 Here are some of the portraits I’ve made after taking this class.

 - Illustration Gym: Find Your Style